loopstudio/loop-studio-guides/javascript/README.md

     };
     ```

-  * Only quote properties that are invalid identifiers.
+  * Only quote properties that are invalid identifiers. eslint: [`quote-props`](http://eslint.org/docs/rules/quote-props.html)

     > Why?
 In general we consider it subjectively easier to read.
 It improves syntax highlighting, and is also more easily optimized by many JS engines.